manuq/agora-docs/sugar.md

 * The conversion script is very basic, just demonstrative really.
 The logic is very simple though, it should be easy to extend it as necessary.
-* This will be a lot moreinteresting as soon as we will have a reasonably complete implementation of xi-graphics and a sugar implementation of xi-datastore and xi-collaboration.
+* This will be a lot more interesting as soon as we will have a reasonably complete implementation of xi-graphics and a sugar implementation of xi-datastore and xi-collaboration.
 At that point it will be possible to write web applications that will feel exactly like a native activity when running inside sugar.
+* The easiest way to implement the xi API for Sugar is probably to send messages to the native python activity implementation.